w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ```

 - Upload the metadata file to Pinata and get the updated CID.
-- You can add the CID after minting your NFT on the Polkadot-JS UI.
-Go to Developer > Extrinsics and
+- After minting your NFT on the Polkadot-JS UI, you can add the CID.
+Go to Developer > Extrinsics
-  select the `nfts.setCollectionMetadata` (for collections) or `nfts.setMetadata` (for single NFTs)
+  and select the `nfts.setCollectionMetadata` (for collections) or `nfts.setMetadata` (for single
-  extrinsic.
+  NFTs) extrinsic.
 Under the `data: Bytes` field you can enter the CID or upload the metadata file.

 The collection can be created and its item minted before uploading the NFT file and related
 metadata.
 The minting process on-chain will assign a collection and item ID to your account.
 Those
 IDs will later be populated with NFT files, metadata, and attributes.
 Once you upload the NFT files
-and related data, the extrinsics mentioned above can be used to update a collection or item.
+and related data, the above-mentioned extrinsics can be used to update a collection or item.

 :::info NFT/DEX/Asset Portal